UBC-DSCI/introduction-to-datascience-python/source/classification2.md

 throughout your analysis, the randomness that Python uses will not look as random as it should.

-In summary: if you want your analysis to be reproducible, i.e., produce *the same result* each time you run it, make sure to use `np.random.seed` exactly once at the beginning of the analysis.
 Different argument values in `np.random.seed` lead to different patterns of randomness, but as long as you pick the same argument value your result will be the same.
-In the remainder of the textbook, we will set the seed once at the beginning of each chapter.

 ```{code-cell} ipython3
 :tags: [remove-cell]